mmikowski/jquery.event.gevent/README.md

       [ { user : 'fred', msg : 'Hi gang' } ]
     );

     // 4.
-You should see output in the JavaScript log
+We should see output in the JavaScript log

     // 5.
 Delete the div where the event was subscribed on
     $( '#msg' ).remove();